 Concerns about poisonous plants are common, especially among people new to the state or new to foraging.
 Alaskans learn which plants are safe to eat from a variety of sources, including traditional knowledge, guidebooks, word-of-mouth, and, increasingly, social media.
 Reports of which plants are poisonous, and how poisonous they are, vary by region and by source.

 The Poisonous Plants of Alaska Project is a study hosted by the University of Alaska Fairbanks, which seeks to collect perceptions of poisonous plants and contrast them with evidence of risk.
-To help with this research, please participate in our public survey, open Mar-April 2026.
+To help with this research, we hosted a public survey Mar-April 2026.
 The ultimate goal is to create resources that present clear information on poisonous plants, assess the overall risk to foragers, and indicate future research needs.

-Currently, this website does not offer detailed plant information to avoid biased responses to the survey.
-Some preliminary results about individual poisonous plants will be posted here after the survey closes (May 1st, 2026).
+Some preliminary results about individual poisonous plants will be posted here after the survey closes (June 2026).

 Learn more: